The following versions of Windows are supported:

 Note also that while other Windows operating systems are not officially supported (i.e. they are not included in the standard test plan implemented by Wood prior to each new release), the software may also be compatible with such systems.

-The following general guidelines outline minimum recommended requirements for your machine in order to successfully run Flexcom.
+The following general guidelines outline recommended requirements for your machine in order to successfully run Flexcom.

 Note also that Flexcom can be accessed directly from the cloud.
 With this model, the Flexcom software license, plus associated computational power and storage facilities, is delivered as a single coherent package via the internet.
 This is an alternative model which reduces dependency on local hardware.
 Refer to Flexcom-on-the-Cloud for further details on the potential benefits of adopting this approach.